Miles Teller: Early work and breakthrough (2004–2021)

 In Damien Chazelle's second film Whiplash (2014), Teller played a drummer who tries to impress his abusive jazz teacher (J. K. Simmons), which earned him nominations for the Gotham Independent Film Award for Best Actor, the Satellite Award for Best Actor – Motion Picture and the BAFTA Rising Star Award.
+Despite the acclaim that the film received and the intensity of his prep time, Teller said in an interview in 2015 that after taxes he "made like $8,000" for the movie.

 Teller received further recognition for playing Peter Hayes in Divergent (2014), and the film's sequels, Insurgent (2015) and Allegiant (2016).
 He has also played Mister Fantastic in the reboot film Fantastic Four (2015) and arms dealer David Packouz in War Dogs (2016).
 He trained for 5 months to get in shape for the role of biopic boxer Vinny Paz in film Bleed for This (2016).

 In 2017, he starred in two biopic films, Only the Brave and Thank You for Your Service.
-In November 2020, it was announced that Teller will star in a political satire called The Fence.
+In November 2020, it was announced that Teller would star in a political satire called The Fence.
 In September 2021, it was reported that filming on The Offer, the Paramount+ miniseries about the production of the film The Godfather in which Teller plays producer Albert S. Ruddy, was temporarily halted due to COVID concerns.
-The miniseries ran from April to June 2022.
+The miniseries aired from April to June 2022.
 In November 2021, he appeared in Taylor Swift's music video "I Bet You Think About Me" directed by Blake Lively.